ATHLETE INFORMATION

 How can I prepare for Survivorfest?

-In the YouTube video, Del's Jogs with Dogs, by a local athlete & 2022 Survivorfest Track & Trail Woman Champion , Del Salt she shares the top tips to keep you comfortable and pumped during our race!
+Del's Jogs with Dogs, by local athlete, Del Salt.
+Our 2022 Survivorfest Track & Trail Woman Champion , shares the top tips to keep you comfortable and pumped during our race!

 https://www.youtube.com/watch?v=TTX2y22HV1k&t=190s